Honor Your Father And Your Mother

 Application & Reflection

 Bring one memory before Me—the moment the dividing wall first arose (Psalm 62:8; Lamentations 3:40).
 Sit with it.
 Do not explain it away.
-The separation between your soul and My heart is never the wound itself—it is the silence that crowned it (Isaiah 59:2; 1 John 1:9).
+The separation between your soul and My heart is the beginning of every fall (Isaiah 59:2; 1 John 1:9).
 Eden was not lost through a piece of fruit; it was lost the moment a son decided his own judgment outweighed his Father’s voice (Genesis 3:5–6; Romans 1:21–23).
-Every unconfessed resentment rehearses that same moment.
+Every unconfessed resentment rehearses that same moment of the ancient curse.

 Prayer

-Where honor is restored, blessings are poured; where Christ reigns supreme, redemption’s the theme.
+Where honor is restored, blessings are poured; where Christ reigns supreme, redemption’s song is evermore adored.